Uber taps former AG Eric Holder to lead sexism probe

-Uber CEO Travis Kalanick announced the appointment Holder, who served as the nation's top law enforcement official in the Obama administration, in a memo to employees on Monday, provided to CNET.
-The company also plans to begin publishing diversity numbers for the company, a practice that has become more common among Silicon Valley companies.
+Uber CEO Travis Kalanick announced the appointment of Holder, who served as the nation's top law enforcement official in the Obama administration, in a memo to employees on Monday provided to CNET.
+The company also plans to begin publishing internal diversity numbers, a practice that has become more common among Silicon Valley companies.

 "I believe in creating a workplace where a deep sense of justice underpins everything we do," Kalanick wrote in the memo.
 "Every Uber employee should be proud of the culture we have and what we will build together over time.
 What is driving me through all this is a determination that we take what's happened as an opportunity to heal wounds of the past and set a new standard for justice in the workplace.
 It is my number one priority that we come through this a better organization, where we live our values and fight for and support those who experience injustice."